Popular Wood Floor Color Trends?

 All these different species of hardwood come in a vast range of color tones.
 For example, one national hardwood specialist currently lists 360 different oak flooring options grouped into twelve different hardwood colors including whitewashed, neutrals, honey tones, reds, lots of different browns and even two very dark brown (almost black) stained floors.
 And that’s just for oak!

 So it can be a very daunting task if you’re starting from scratch to choose just the right hardwood floor color for your home.
 But help is at hand!
 The good news is that certain hardwood flooring colors seem to lend themselves naturally to certain design ideas.
-So a good way to go about choosing is to think first of the overall look that you’re trying to achieve and then pair the right wood to that look.
+So a good way to go about choosing the right wood color is to think first of the overall look that you’re trying to achieve and then pair the right wood to that look.

 What’s more, that great amount of choice that at first seems too huge, can now work in your favor because there is always a natural hardwood color, or hardwood stain color, out there to complement even the most recent of home décor trends!
-In this Home Flooring Pros blog post let’s take a closer look at some of the hardwood floor color trends and options currently on the market and how you can best integrate them into your room design.

 “In any room, in any home, in any decade, dark hardwood floors just work.”